 Publisher: Berkley (October 29, 2019)

 Mass Market Paperback: 304 pages

-Thanks to the people at Penguin I have 2 copies to give away!
+Thanks to the publisher I have 1 copy to give away.

-Contest is open to anyone over 18 years old
+The contest is open to anyone over 18 years old

-with a US or Canadian mailing address.
+with a US mailing address.

 Duplicate entries will be deleted.
 Void where prohibited.

 You do not have to be a follower to enter but I hope you will find